Should you file an amended tax return?

 What to consider if you amend your return(s)

 Consider that if you decide to amend, you can't just correct the items that will give you a refund and neglect those that increase your tax liability.
 An amended return is more likely to be audited than an original return in general, and every tax return is filed under penalty of perjury, so amending just partial pieces and parts of a tax return could get you into serious trouble.
-This is why you should always trust a tax accountant to prepare and file your amendments.
+This is why you should always trust a tax advisor to prepare and file your amendments.

 If your amended return results in asking for considerable money back, the IRS may review it even more carefully, although you can always choose to apply all or part of the expected refund to your current year's tax instead of asking for cash back.